Radically Resident Driven

 Community Specialist- Windsor Valley

-Lynette, a recent graduate of Towson University with a B.S. in psychology, has worked at Windsor Valley for the past seven years.
+Lynette, a graduate of Towson University with a B.S. in psychology, has worked at Windsor Valley for the past nine years.
 An Army Veteran and former Para-Educator, she currently sits on the steering committee for early intervention for Harford County Public School’s Judy Program.

 Community Specialist- Skyview